 A cable car (or, if you like to walk, a beautiful footpath) connects the lower city to the historical center, a medieval town surrounded by walls built in the 16th Century.
 Cobblestone streets flanked by old buildings and elegant shops lead to the city’s main attractions: the old square (Piazza Vecchia), Palazzo della Ragione, the former town hall now a museum, the Colleoni chapel, a magnificent Renaissance building beautifully decorated, the Citadel square (Piazza della Cittadella), with the medieval tower and the Visconti Palace.

-Tip: Bergamo is a popular spot for weekend excursions, so better avoid Saturday and Sunday if you wish to beat the crowds.
+Tip: Bergamo is a popular spot for weekend excursions, so you better avoid Saturday and Sunday if you wish to beat the crowds.

 How to plan a day trip to Bergamo